argahsuknesib/Interoperability-Project/README.md

 # interop-project
-Project done for the course Interoperability and Semantics under Dr. Maxime for the course due 11/12 AoE.
+Project done for the course Data Interoperability and Semantics under Dr. Maxime Lefrancois for the course due 11/12 AoE.